ermig1979/Simd/README.md

 	cmake ../prj/cmake -DSIMD_TOOLCHAIN="" -DSIMD_TARGET=""
 	make

-To build the library for PowerPC(64, big-endian) and ARM(32/64) platforms you can also use a toolchain for cross compilation.
+To build the library for ARM(32/64) platform you can also use a toolchain for cross compilation.
-There is an example of using for PowerPC (64 bit, big-endian):
+There is an example of using for ARM (32 bit):

-	mkdir build
-	cd build
-	cmake ../prj/cmake -DSIMD_TOOLCHAIN="/your_toolchain/usr/bin/powerpc-linux-gnu-g++" -DSIMD_TARGET="ppc64" -DCMAKE_BUILD_TYPE="Release"
-	make

-For ARM (32 bit):

 	mkdir build
 	cd build